Cebu Island is one of my favorite destinations in the Philippines and a popular spot for most tourists visiting the Central Visayas Region!

 KAWASAN FALLS CANYONEERING

-Kawasan Falls Canyoneering in Badian is without a doubt the most popular Cebu tourist spot on the entire island!
+Kawasan Falls Canyoneering in Badian is without a doubt the most popular attraction on the entire island!
 A visit to Kawasan Falls is the most adrenaline-pumping adventure to be had in the Philippines.
-Whether it’s your first time canyoneering or not, the Kawasan Falls experience is not to be missed on your South Cebu itinerary!
+Whether it’s your first time canyoneering or not, the Kawasan Falls experience is not to be missed on your itinerary!

 Kawasan Falls is located just 45 minutes drive from Moalboal in South Cebu.